 The blades are onto the tool rest at 90 degrees angle.
 You have to shave across the areas of the stock if you want to create a cylindrical piece.
-Setting up the lathe is the starting point.
-The lathe has to be off before you start operating the lathe.
+Setting up the lathe is the starting point, and the lathe has to be off before you start operating the lathe.
 A lathe comes with two ends.

 That is the headstock that spins and a tailstock that does not move but supports the workpiece.
-Two measurements play a pivotal role on a lathe machine.
-That is the distance between the center of the headstock and the tailstock moving it into the end.
+Two measurements play a pivotal role on a lathe machine, which is the distance between the center of the headstock and the tailstock moving it into the end.

-The center height is the other measurement.
-That is the swing measurement between the center of the headstock and the bed.
+The center height is the other measurement, and that is the swing measurement between the center of the headstock and the bed.
 Modulated DC motors and three speeds make up metal lathes.
-Advanced lathes have gearboxes that are up to 6-speed gearboxes.
-They rotate from 140 to 1710 rpm.
+Advanced lathes have gearboxes that are up to 6-speed gearboxes, and they rotate from 140 to 1710 rpm.

 What you need to use a lathe

 Choose proper tools for the project.
 A wrong tool-bit is dangerous to the user since it causes an accident and it damages your machine.
 Your tool bits have to be sharp before use for maximum performance and accuracy.
 For your blades, I recommend high-speed steel.

 Move the tailstock via the handwheel.
 It has to stay above the spindle of the headstock.
 Place your tool-bit onto the tool rest and turn the machine on.
 Prepare yourself to start woodturning.
 Understand how each component works.